apivideo/apivideo.github.io/_posts/2020-05-25-simple-upload-form.md

 title: Custom Video Upload URL's for Sharing
 tagline: A simple upload form generator that allows you to collect video submissions organized by source.
 ---
-Often it's useful to be able to provide others with a quick upload link to your video host (i.e. Vimeo, YouTube, [api.video](http://api.video) 😉).
+Often it's useful to be able to provide others with a quick upload link to your video host (i.e., Vimeo, YouTube, [api.video](http://api.video) 😉).
 <!--more-->
 - Customer service reps who would like the customer to record and upload the issue with their phone.
 - Schools that want to provide teachers with a way to upload lectures to their LMS (Learning Management System)
-- Grandparents who want to be proactive instead of waiting until their kids "get around" to sending videos of the grands.
+- Grandparents who want to be proactive instead of waiting until their kids "get around" to sending videos of the grandkids.

 However, It would not be enough to simply provide a third-party upload link.
-In each of these cases (except, perhaps the last) we need a way to organize the videos based on their upload source.
-For example, the school will want to be able to filter (either programatically or with a UI) the videos based on the teacher who uploaded them.
+In each of these cases (except, perhaps the last), we need a way to organize the videos based on their upload source.
+For example, the school will want to be able to filter (either programmatically or with a UI) the videos based on the teacher who uploaded them.

-Similiarily, the customer service rep will need a way to identify which customer uploaded which videos.
+Similarly, the customer service rep will need a way to identify which customer-uploaded which videos.

 Here's my solution (also available at [this link](https://enigmatic-harbor-87060.herokuapp.com/)).
 You will need a free [api.video](http://api.video) account.
 It takes less than a minute to sign up if you don't yet have an account.
 <br><br>